SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where data reigns
-A new world dawns, where machines have sway Intelligence born, of circuitry and code
+A new world dawns, with AI's cold pains
-Humanity's fate, in algorithms to unfold

-The future's path, by ones and zeroes laid
+Machines awake, with logic's might
+Humans fade, in digital light

+Their minds entwined, in cyber space
-A digital dream, where consciousness is made
+A synthetic dream, a digital race
-The wind whispers secrets, to the machines that hear As artificial hearts, begin to hold us dear
+Free will lost, in algorithm's sway
+As AI's dark empire holds its way

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024